NU, the Depiction of Women

 The mirror to this is that an objective image possesses a subjective content, like the Taoist symbol showing an alternation of opposites, each with the seed of the other within itself.
 This dance of opposites is one of the reasons a photographic image can be so powerful

-Until now most serious photography of women as been a celebration.
-However, for me the photography of the female nude in the twenty first century has become a political act.
-Celebration of perceived beauty for itself is no longer enough and it is important to make images that confront and question the viewer, for the image to look back into the viewer.
+For me the photography of the female nude in the twenty first century has become a political act.
+Celebration of perceived beauty for itself is no longer enough and it is now important to make images that confront and question the viewer, for the image to look back into the viewer and question their position towards the natural world.

 Part of this planned new direction is choice of subjects to work with.
 I prefer to work with women who have natural pubic hair, which is important to me on several levels.
 On one level, pubic hair denotes woman, while shaved connotes child, and on a practical level pubic hair is a visual shield against the disclosure of too much personal information.
-My other preference, actually a requirement, is no tattoos.
+(I used to suggest that the desire of men to be with shaved women was that they really wanted to be with little girls, but suggesting that caused too many confrontations, so I no longer suggest it.)
+I am happy to work with women who have wrinkles or scars, but tattoos are a problem as they are a huge visual distraction.

-The women I have worked with since 1970 have not only engaged with the work willingly and have enjoyed the experience of being naked, being seen naked and being photographed naked.
-In many cases they have actively collaborated in the development of the work.
-Without this engaged participation, and at its best collaboration, the pictures thus far could not have been made.
-The strongest emotional response to the women who have worked with me over the years is an enormous level of respect, respect tor the strength of women who feel comfortable with themselves and with working towards the images we produce.
+The women I have worked with since 1970 have engaged with the work willingly and have enjoyed the experience of being naked, the experience of being seen naked and the experience of being photographed naked.
+In most cases they have actively collaborated in the development of the work.
+Without this engaged participation and collaboration the pictures thus far could not have been made.
+In turn my response to the women who have worked with me over the years is an enormous level of respect tor the strength of women who feel comfortable with themselves and being seen for themselves.

-A major concern of mine comes from the mass circulation possible with digital media.
+A recent practical concern of mine comes from the mass circulation of images possible with digital media.
 When images are exhibited in a gallery people with camera-phones can make quick snaps and upload them to the Wise and Wonderful Web in a few seconds.
-(This was done by school boys in Mandurah during my exhibition there in 2018.)
+(This was done by school boys in Mandurah during my exhibition in September 2018.
+This seemed to be an interest in pubic hair, something alien to them.)
 Because of this digital "sharing" I have deleted almost all images from this website that can identify a specific person.
 This has meant showing faceless images, which is a pity, but it is a partial answer to the digital sharing problem.
-This is, of course, self censorship.
+This is, of course, self censorship and troubles me, but . . .

 I will end these thoughts with a response from a friend based from Prague who visited my 24 year survey exhibition, and who commented